 While technically part of Italy, Sardinia also goes by another name — Regione Autonoma della Sardegna, or, the Autonomous Region of Sardinia.

 And it’s true — this island has a landscape, culture, history, and energy entirely unto itself.
 It is famed for its food, its wine, and the baffling longevity its inhabitants enjoy.
-It is one of only five blue zones of the world, and also happens to be the location of Mindvalley’s next A-fest.
+It is one of only five blue zones of the world, which is why it was our location for A-Fest Longevity.

 In short, Sardinia is a Mediterranean paradise.
 Here are 9 reasons to book your next getaway to the island of Sardinia, Italy.